What is an Attachment of Earnings order?

 Can I tell my employer not to make deductions?

 No. An attachment of earnings order is a legal document.
-Your employer must make deductions, or they could be prosecuted.
-Once an attachment to your wages is in force, it won't usually be cancelled until payment is received in full.
+Your employer must make deductions, or they may risk prosecution.
+Once an attachment to your wages is in force, you can't cancel this until you pay the full amount outstanding.

 Can I make an alternative arrangement to pay so that my employer does not have to make deductions?

-No. Once an order has been sent it will not be stopped unless you pay the outstanding amount in full or the deductions we receive are insufficient.
-We will not arrange alternative payment with you at this stage, unless you can provide evidence that you are vulnerable or in severe financial hardship.
+No. Once an order is in force it will continue unless you pay the outstanding amount in full.
+Or unless the deductions we receive are insufficient.
+We will not arrange alternative payment with you at this stage.

-If you pay the balance in full you must contact us so that we can arrange for the order to be stopped.
+If you pay the balance in full you must contact us so that we can arrange to stop the order.

 What if I change jobs or stop work?

 If you change jobs, you must contact us to tell us your new employment details.
-If you don’t tell us of your new employers details, we can take alternative recovery action which could result in more charges on your account.
+If you don’t tell us, we can take alternative recovery action which could result in more charges on your account.

 Your employer can not make deductions from redundancy payments.

 If you are no longer working, you must contact us to discuss your situation.
-You may be entitled to support to help you pay your bill.
-We will also be able to discuss payment of the outstanding amount and stop any further recovery action.
+You may qualify for further support to help you pay your bill.
+We can also discuss payment of the amount due to prevent further recovery action.

-If you are suffering from severe financial hardship due to the deductions being taken, you must contact us and provide an offer of payment with evidence of your financial situation, such as bank statements, proof of incomings and outgoings, copies of bills, etc. to enable us to consider an alternative payment arrangement.
+You must contact us if you are suffering severe financial hardship due to the attachment.
+You need to provide an offer of payment with evidence of your financial situation.
+The following evidence will enable us to consider an alternative payment arrangement:

-If you need to contact us regarding deductions from your wages, please call us on 0191 278 7878 and ask for council tax.
+You can contact us about deductions from your wages on 0191 278 7878 and ask for council tax.